Zuzu

 rss.xml

-folder and Zuzu will take care of the rest. - PDF Generation: Zuzu uses
+folder and Zuzu will take care of the rest.md-to-pdf

 link to your markdown file and Zuzu will take care of the rest.
-Example: Download PDF. - Configurable: Zuzu is highly configurable.
-You can change the theme, add your own CSS and JS files, and even add your own
+Example: Download PDF.static

 base_url = "https://anubhavp.dev/zuzu/"